Portland State University: 1965–2000: Expansion and development

-A team from Portland State entered and won the 1965 General Electric College Bowl the nationally televised quiz show that pitted teams of college students from across the country against each other.
-The team knocked off its competitors for five consecutive weeks, retiring as champions, and setting a new record for total points scored.
-The university's Smith Memorial Student Union building was named after team member Michael J. Smith, who competed in the tournament while suffering from cystic fibrosis and died in 1968.

 Architecture at the university was a topic of controversy in its early stages.
 In 1968, incoming university president Gregory Wolfe commented that the buildings were distressing evidence of Stalinist cubism on campus, although urban renewal chairman Ira Keller found them to be "perfectly lovely."
 Portland State University's growth for the next couple of decades was restricted under the Oregon University System's 1929 ruling that no public university or college in Oregon could duplicate the programs offered by another, with grandfathered exclusions for the University of Oregon and Oregon State University.

 Nevertheless, graduate programs were added in 1961 and doctoral programs were added in 1972.
 The institution was granted university status by the Oregon State Board of Higher Education in 1969, becoming Portland State University.

 In 1993, PSU did away with the traditional undergraduate distribution system and adopted a new interdisciplinary general education program known as University Studies.
 The University Studies curriculum consists of one year of required freshman inquiry courses followed by a year of sophomore inquiry, junior cluster courses (which serve as upperclassmen electives) and, finally, a senior capstone; the senior capstone course serves as a "culmination of the University Studies program," and requires students to take part in a community-based project of their choosing, often followed by a public presentation on their experience in the project.
 The program garnered national attention for its learning communities, service-learning, senior capstones, and successful retention of first-year students.
 U.S. News & World Report has on multiple occasions listed University Studies as a "Program to Look For".
 In 1995, two years before his death, the university honored Stephen Epler for his contributions to the university's origins.